 This is the commonest cause of neuropathy in developed countries.
 Neuropathy affects roughly half of diabetics.
-It usually starts with burning sensation, itching or reduced sensation in the hands and feet, otherwise known as ‘gloves and socks’ neuropathy.
+This usually starts with burning sensation, itching or reduced sensation in the hands and feet, otherwise known as ‘gloves and socks’ neuropathy.
+Diabetes causes other kinds of neuropathy as well; click here for a detailed review by Jennifer A. Langsdorf, MD of Weill Cornell.

 Causes neuropathy two ways.
 The first is by direct toxicity to the nerves.
 Secondly, poor nutrition may play a role, since alcoholics often do not eat a nutritious diet, and this causes deficiencies in B vitamins and other nutrients necessary for nerve function.
 People with neuropathy from any cause should avoid heavy alcohol use, which can further impair the nerves.